Hanchet/3D-Printed-Hair-Modeling/README.md

 # 3D-Printed-Hair-Modeling-from-Strand-level-Hairstyles
 We create a hairstyles database based on triangle mesh providing 343 hairstyles.

-The Database(about 200mb) can be download in Releases-tags.
+The Database(about 200mb) can be download in Releases-Assets-HairstyleDatabase.rar.
 The xxx.dir format is the corresponding direction field of a hairstyle.

 Take a xxx.dir for example: